OpenSource Together

 Avoid opening an issue when:

-• the documentation already answers the question
+• The documentation already answers the question

-• the issue is purely personal preference
+• The issue is purely personal preference

-• the project explicitly discourages certain requests
+• The project explicitly discourages certain requests

-• the topic is already actively discussed elsewhere
+• The topic is already actively discussed elsewhere

 Respecting scope builds trust.